Jason-xy/VINS-Fusion/README.md

 ./docker/arm64/run-arm64.sh
 ```

-In order to fit for your own requirments, changeing the parameter in the script passed to the docker/scripts/vins_demo.py
+In order to fit for your own requirments, changing the parameter in the script passed to the docker/scripts/vins_demo.py

 ## Performance analysis